azamatbayramov/links-approval-bot/README.md

 ### How to launch application

-1. Copy `.env-template` and fill it with bot token and allowed bot admins(who can export)
+1. Copy `.env-template` as `.env` and fill it with bot token and allowed bot admins (who can export)
 2. Start bot using `docker compose up --build -d`